What does net zero look like?

 Published February 2024

-The Scottish Government has a target for Scotland to achieve net zero status by 2045.
+The Scottish Government's climate change legislation sets a target date for Scotland to achieve net zero emissions by 2045.

-But what does net zero actually mean?
-And what can we do to help Scotland complete its journey to net zero?
+But what does net zero mean, and what can we do to help Scotland reach it?

 Share on social: